 Yes.
 In fact if you’re treating 1/2 acre or more, the concentrate is definitely the way to go because it will save money.
 So for ground pearls, you’ll need to apply 5 oz per acre.
 This works out to 1 oz per 8,000 sq/ft.
 And a good sprayer for the concentrate is our 6 Gallon Hose End Sprayer.
 Here’s how you’ll use it.

-Put 1 oz of the Cyonara Concentrate in the 6 Gallon Hose End.
+Put 4 oz of Maxxthor in the 6 Gallon Hose End.
 Fill it wither water, hook it to your hose and spray the entire amount over 8,000 sq/ft.

 Here are links to these in our cart: